-The Building Ministers’ Forum (BMF) requested an expert assessment of the effectiveness of compliance and enforcement systems for the building and construction industry.
+The former Building Ministers’ Forum (BMF) now Building Ministers' Meeting requested an expert assessment of the effectiveness of compliance and enforcement systems for the building and construction industry.

 The BMF appointed Professor Peter Shergold AC and Ms Bronwyn Weir to co-lead the assessment and their report provides a package of reforms to establish a national best practice model for compliance and enforcement.

-The Taskforce has been asked to provide advice to Minister de Brenni on the implementation of recommendations from the Building Confidence Report (BCR) identified by the BMF to be priorities, specifically recommendations 1, 2, 9, 11 and 13.
+The Taskforce has been asked to provide advice to the Minister on the implementation of recommendations from the Building Confidence Report (BCR) identified by the BMF to be priorities, specifically recommendations 1, 2, 9, 11 and 13.
 The Taskforce also chose to consider recommendations 5, 10, 16 and 17.

-One of the key priorities of the Taskforce is to report to Minister de Brenni with options and recommendations to address the decline in availability and affordability of professional indemnity (PI) insurance for building certifiers and building practitioners.
+One of the key priorities of the Taskforce is to report to the Minister with options and recommendations to address the decline in availability and affordability of professional indemnity (PI) insurance for building certifiers and practitioners.

-On 1 October 2018, the Building and Other Legislation (Cladding) Amendment Regulation 2018 came into effect compelling the owners of certain private buildings to complete a combustible cladding checklist to determine the type of cladding material used on their building and whether any further assessment is required.
-To support the regulation, a dedicated Safer Buildings website (hosted by the QBCC) has been established.
+From 1 October 2018, owners of certain private buildings were compelled through the Building and Other Legislation (Cladding) Amendment Regulation 2018 to complete a three-part combustible cladding checklist to determine the type of cladding material on their building and whether any further assessment was required.
+To support the process, a dedicated Safer Buildings website (hosted by the QBCC) was established.

-A Guideline (PDF, 1.72MB) is available to provide owners of particular private buildings, building industry professionals and fire engineers with information on how to meet their respective obligations under the regulation to complete the combustible cladding checklist.
-This information supplements and extends the guidance information available on the Safer Buildings website.
+A Guideline (PDF, 1720.53 KB) was provided for owners of particular private buildings, building industry professionals and fire engineers with information on how to meet their respective obligations under the regulation.

-It is important to understand that these facilities are deemed safe to occupy whilst remedial works are being undertaken.
+It is important to understand that these building sites are deemed safe to occupy whilst rectification works are being undertaken.